rl-sensors/pendulum-r-esp32/README.md

 <img src="docs/pendulum_white.png" alt="Pendulum" width="400"/>

+The CAD file with parts to be 3D printed is in [docs folder](docs/pendulum_r_sim.FCStd) (requires FreeCAD).
+They are encoder mount, pendulum coupler and the weight cylinder.
+We used ABS filament with 100% in-fill.
+Despite that, both the encoder mount and the coupler broke during the experiments.

+The arm is made of aluminium rectangle tube 20x10x2mm and the pendulum is made of 8mm pine dowel.

+The servo is mounted using a servo block - [they are available in the US](https://www.gobilda.com/servoblock-standard-size-25-tooth-spline-hub-shaft/) - we used a custom made block.

+### Communication with DRL Training
 It uses MQTT protocol for communication (over WiFi).
 The observations are streamed to `pendulum-r/obs/r01` and the actions need to be streamed to `pendulum-r/act/r01`.